dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/notifications.md

 ### Project-wide notifications

 By default, creators of a project get notified for everything that happens on that project.
-If you are a collaborator on a project, you will only be notified if you are mentioned in a comment or assigned to a response.
+If you are collaborating on a project that you did not create, you are only notified if you are mentioned in a comment or assigned to a response.

 You can change your notification settings for any project on its Settings page, under &ldquo;General settings&rdquo;.